 • Public relations (PR) and social media

 Within those three categories, there’s a lot to be done and I know it can seem a bit overwhelming at first.
 But with the right planning process, executing a strong, integrated strategy is entirely possible.
-Here are five things you should be doing before your next trade show in order to set your company up for success.
+Here are six things you should be doing before your next trade show in order to set your company up for success.

 STRATEGY AND BUDGETS